from small one page howto to huge articles all in one place

 DESCRIPTION

 This option sets the cookie header explicitly in the outgoing request(s).
-If multiple requests are done due to authentication, followed redirections or similar, they will all get this cookie passed on.
+If multiple requests are done due to authentication, followed redirections or similar, they all get this cookie passed on.

 The application does not have to keep the string around after setting this option.